 Deficiency - The result of lacking something essential; imperfect, defective.
-Such as, hazards allowed to exist within a system result in a System Deficiency.
+Such as, hazards allowed to exist within a system result in System Deficiency.

-Event - An incident or situation, which occurs in a particular place during a particular interval of time.
+Event - An incident or situation, which occurs in a particular place during a particular Rev 2.0 1 interval of time.
 For the purpose of the SMS manual, an incident or accident occurring at an aerodrome is regarded as an event.